640 solar installations registered with the Clean Energy Regulator · ranked top 50% in Victoria · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

-Port Melbourne ranks 307th in Victoria for solar installations — in the middle tier of 713 postcodes tracked by the Clean Energy Regulator across the state.
-New installations eased in the past 12 months (37 systems, 10% below the previous year), a natural slowdown after earlier periods of stronger uptake.
+Port Melbourne ranks 305th in Victoria for solar installations — in the middle tier of 713 postcodes tracked by the Clean Energy Regulator across the state.
+43 new systems were installed in the past 12 months, a 19% increase on the previous year — steady growth consistent with continued community uptake.